BerkayTamer/pledge-vegan-static/README.md

 If you run the code with "node app.js" on terminal,

-the code we wrote will create an index.html file
+the code we wrote on app.js will replace the old index.html with the new one (or create a new one if it doesn't exist)

-and convert md files to json files
+and convert md files to json files and put the output on index.html

-by using the quotes.twig file.
+in style that is designed on the quotes.twig file.